 Annandale-on-Hudson, N.Y. – The ninth annual Bard SummerScape presents The Imaginary Invalid (“Le malade imaginaire,” 1673), a classic comedy of manners by Molière, France’s undisputed master of the genre.
 Blending satire with farce in an indictment of the medical profession, The Imaginary Invalid offers a scathing social and political commentary that retains its freshness and bite more than three hundred years after it was written.
 SummerScape’s innovative, new, all-male production sees the return of husband-and-wife team Peter Dinklage and Erica Schmidt, following their successful collaboration on Bard’s Uncle Vanya; Dinklage, the Emmy and Golden Globe Award-winning stand-out star of HBO’s Game of Thrones, puts on women’s dress to join a stellar cast directed by Schmidt, the creator of three previous hit Bard productions.
-The Imaginary Invalid will be presented in ten performances between July 13 and 22 in Theater Two of the Frank Gehry-designed Richard B. Fisher Center for the Performing Arts – a major architectural landmark – on Bard College’s stunning Hudson River campus.
+The Imaginary Invalid will be presented in ten performances between July 13 and 22 in LUMA Theater of the Frank Gehry-designed Richard B. Fisher Center for the Performing Arts – a major architectural landmark – on Bard College’s stunning Hudson River campus.
 The annual SummerScape Gala Benefit dinner precedes the July 14 performance.

 This year’s Bard Music Festival, to which, as in previous seasons, SummerScape is themed, explores “Saint-Saëns and His World,” celebrating the life and works of Molière’s compatriot, composer Camille Saint-Saëns (1835–1921), whose long and remarkable career helped shape the course of French music.
 Although the great 17th-century dramatist was less than fashionable among Saint-Saëns’s contemporaries, the composer professed himself an aficionado of Molière’s works, enjoying them in performance and personally undertaking reconstruction of the lost incidental music to The Imaginary Invalid.